Wigan: Geography

-At (53.5448, −2.6318), Wigan lies respectively to the west and north of Hindley and Ashton-in-Makerfield, and is about 16 mi west of Manchester city centre and 12 mi north of Warrington.
+Wigan lies (Note: The town centre lies at (53.5448, −2.6318).) to the west and north of Hindley and Ashton-in-Makerfield, and is about 16 mi north-west of Manchester city centre, 8 mi west of Bolton and 10 mi north of Warrington.

 The historic town of Wigan forms a tightly integrated conurbation along with the Metropolitan Borough of Wigan districts of Orrell and Ince-in-Makerfield; this is connected by ribbon development to Standish and Abram.
 These areas, together with the West Lancashire town of Skelmersdale, are defined by the Office for National Statistics as the Wigan Urban Area, with a total population of 166,840.
 The town is part of the Manchester Larger Urban Zone.